GaloisInc/saw-script/doc/manual/manual.md

 The `assume_unsat` and `assume_valid` tactics indicate that the current goal should be considered unsatisfiable or valid, depending on whether the proof script is checking satisfiability or validity.
-At the moment, `java_verify` and `llvm_verify` run their proofs in the a satisfiability-checking context, so `assume_unsat` is currently the appropriate tactic.
+At the moment, `crucible_java_verify` and `crucible_llvm_verify` (described below) run their proofs in the a satisfiability-checking context, so `assume_unsat` is currently the appropriate tactic.
 This is likely to change in the future.

 The `quickcheck` tactic runs the goal on the given number of random inputs, and succeeds if the result of evaluation is always `True`.
 This